Coordinate Fabrics Like a Pro

 In order to find a harmonious balance, avoid having all warm colors or all cool colors.
 Both the balance and contrast is important, so use fabric from both families.
 Try keeping large pieces covered in neutral colors and add the brighter, more intense colors to the smaller things.
 For example, a tan or soft grey sofa would ground the room while brightly colored drapes and throw pillows would add the punch you need.

 Texture is very important.
 Not only will the texture influence the durability, it will also set the mood of the room.

 For formal areas, stick with smoother, lighter textures such as lace, crepe, satin, velvet or damask.
 Think leather, tweed, corduroy, velour, wool or cotton for high-traffic areas like family rooms.
-Sensuede, vinyl, and fabrics usually used for outdoor furniture can stand up to children.
+Sensuede, vinyl and fabrics usually used for outdoor furniture, can stand up against children.
 A romantic feel can be created with fabrics like organdy, taffeta, tulle, and antique satin.

 If you have no desire to pinpoint a particular theme, donâ€™t be afraid to mix heavy and light fabrics in the same room.
 It can be done and it can look wonderful, so break out and get creative.

 To get balance, rather than confusion in the room, try not to exceed more than three patterns: a large-scale, a medium-scale and a small scale.
 To simplify it: (1) start with a large pattern, (2) pick a second pattern similar in color, yet half the size of the first, and (3) finish off with a solid color pulled from either one of the first two.
 However, if youâ€™re feeling brave, scrap the solid and incorporate another fabric with a miniscule pattern.